Creamy Cucumber Salad

 Spicy Creamy Coconut Salad Dressing

 This spicy cream coconut dressing is really refreshing and spicy.
-It’s not only perfect on a salad, but is great as a dip for veggies.
+It’s not only perfect on a salad, but it's also great as a dip for veggies.

 Course Salad Dressing